Venus713/nft-highway/README.md

-# Highwind
+# NFT-Highway

-`Highwind` is a tool that allows you to deploy NFT smart contracts through a Graphic User Interface (GUI).
+`NFT-Highway` is a tool that allows you to deploy NFT smart contracts through a Graphic User Interface (GUI).
 With Highwind you can easily create and mint items that can be sold on [OpenSea](https://opensea.io/).

 Leveraging Streamlit, Docker and web3 this tool is run on your local machine and works straight out of the box without any advanced configruation.